Ada-C19/swap-meet/README.md

 get id from Item class
 returns `"An object of type Electronics with id <id value>.
 This is a <type value> device."`

-class Item(condition, condition_description): -> inherite the class item to the other classes self.condition = 0
-self.condition_description = range(0, 5)